riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 ## Quoting/dequoting

-* I'm not totally clear on all the intricacies of quoting/dequoting/quining/recursively referring to your decision algorithm.
+* I’m not totally clear on all the intricacies of quoting/dequoting/quining/recursively referring to your decision algorithm.

 ## Other decision theories

-Here are some other decision theories that I've encountered, but for which I don't know how how to fill in the values in the outermost iteration/updateless/type of counterfactual table.
+Here are some other decision theories that I’ve encountered, but for which I don’t know how how to fill in the values in the outermost iteration/updateless/type of counterfactual table.

 * EDT with tickle defense
-* Drescher's in _Good and Real_
+* Drescher’s in _Good and Real_
   “despite being motivated by similar intuitions in Newcomblike cases, it is unclear whether or not the similarity between Drescher-style subjunctive dependence and FDT-style subjunctive dependence is merely verbal.” https://philpapers.org/archive/BARWDT-3.pdf
 * Policy-based CDT (see [Barnett](https://philpapers.org/archive/BARWDT-3.pdf) pp. 58-59)